jash-05/Global-Terrorism-Analysis-Project/README.md

-# Global-Terrorism-Analysis-Project
+# Global-Threat-Analysis-Project

-In this project we aim to perform regression analyses using Machine Learning algorithms to predict the impact that a terrorist attack will have on society.
+In this project we aim to perform regression analyses using Machine Learning algorithms to predict the impact that a terror attack will have on society.

 Libraries used: Pandas, Numpy, MatPlotLib, Seaborn, Sklearn, Keras (Tensorflow backend).